 The black ingredient is Boudin Noir :

 A blood sausage which gets its colour from the main ingredient which is pigs blood)

-A white looking sausage usually made with a white meat such as ground pork-sometimes referred to in English as white pudding.
+A white-looking sausage usually made with white meat such as ground pork-sometimes referred to in English as white pudding.
 It can be found in grocery stores throughout France all year round but is most popular during the holiday seasons.